Moody Air Force Base: Geography

-The base is in northeastern Lowndes County, Georgia, with the eastern border of the base following the Lanier County line.
+The base is mostly in northeastern Lowndes County, Georgia, with a portion in Lanier County.
 Georgia State Route 125 runs through the western side of the base, leading southwest 11 mi to the center of Valdosta and northeast 6 mi to Ray City.

-The entire Air Force base is counted as a census-designated place for statistical purposes.
-According to the U.S. Census Bureau, the base has an area of 10.5 sqkm, with a residential population at the 2020 census of 1,307.
+A portion of the Air Force base in Lowndes County is counted as a census-designated place for statistical purposes.
+According to the U.S. Census Bureau, the CDP has an area of 10.5 sqkm, with a residential population at the 2020 census of 1,307.

 History

 The 29th Training Wing was established at Moody Field in 1941 for primary flight training.
 Initially called Valdosta Airfield in June 1941, it was renamed Moody Army Air Field on 6 December 1941.
-The installation's namesake, Maj.
-George Moody (1908–1941), was an Air Corps test pilot who died on 5 May 1941 in a crash of the prototype Beech Model 25 twin-engine trainer aircraft on its first test flight in Wichita, Kansas.
+The installation's namesake, Major George Moody (1908–1941), was a U.S. Army Air Corps test pilot who died on 5 May 1941 in a crash of the prototype Beech Model 25 twin-engine trainer aircraft on its first test flight in Wichita, Kansas.
 The Model 25 eventually became the AT-10 "Wichita", flown extensively at Moody Field during WWII.

 On 1 May 1945 Moody was transferred to the First Air Force.
 On 1 November 1945 Moody was transferred to Army Air Forces Training Command.
 On 1 September 1947 Moody was transferred to Tactical Air Command.
 On 13 January 1948 the base was redesignated Moody Air Force Base.
 On 1 December 1948 the base was transferred to Continental Air Command.
 On 1 April 1951 Moody AFB was transferred to Strategic Air Command (SAC).